Lakes & Ponds: General & Special Rules

 - The taking of brook trout, rainbow trout, brown trout, lake trout, trout hybrids and salmon between two hours after sunset and one hour before sunrise is prohibited.

 - Trout ponds open on the fourth Saturday in April.
 Closed to salmon October 1 and to all species October 16.

 - The daily combined limit for trout is 5 fish or 5 pounds, whichever limit is reached first.

-- The use or possession of live fish, or their eggs, for bait is prohibited.
+- The use of live fish, or their eggs, for bait is prohibited.
 The use of salmon eggs, however, is permitted.

 All rules listed above for Trout Ponds apply.
 In addition, fish may be taken only by fly-fishing (fishing by trolling or casting with only fly rod, fly reel, and fly line combination with an artificial fly or cast of artificial flies attached, and does not include the use of spinning, spincast, and casting rods and reels and lead core lines).

 Wild Trout Ponds

 All rules listed above for Trout Ponds apply, except: